ruuda/blog/posts/on-benchmarking.md

 Note that we assume that the runtime follows a normal distribution -- which might not be a valid assumption!
-Still, there is a compelling reason to opt for a normal distribution: it has been well-studied and it is easy to work with.
+Still, there is a compelling reason to opt for a normal distribution: it has been well-studied, it is easy to work with, and the tools for that are readily available.
 If the variance is small with respect to the runtime, the approximation can be acceptable.